plexguide/Hunter-for-Sonarr/README.md

 ## How It Works

-1. **Initialization**: Connects to your *Arr instance and analyzes your library
+1. **Initialization**: Connects to your Sonarr instance and analyzes your library
 2. **Missing Content**:
-   - Identifies items with missing episodes/movies/etc.
+   - Identifies items with missing episodes
    - Randomly or sequentially selects items to process (configurable)
    - Refreshes metadata (optional) and triggers searches
    - Skips items with future release dates (configurable)